alesya-h/linux_detect_tablet_mode/README.md

 - Samsung Galaxy Book Flex2 5G

 If it works on your device, please tell me and I'll add it to the list (or just submit a pull request yourself).
+To check if your device is supported, run `stdbuf -oL libinput debug-events|grep switch`, flip your laptop between normal and tablet mode, and see if it printed anything.
+If you don't see any switch events, your device will not work with these scripts.

 ## Installation